kaist-cp/memento/README.md

 ^C
 ```

-It then generates a bug directory consisting of a text file containg specific error log (`info.txt`) and a PM pool files (`queue_general.pool_*`) of the buggy execution so that we can debug the data structure using it.
+It then generates a bug directory consisting of a text file containg specific error log (`info.txt`) and a PM pool files (`queue_general.pool_*`) of the buggy execution so that we can debug the DS using it.

 For each primitive and DS, we observe *no* test failures for 1M runs with thread crashes.